 Anodized Surface Treatment Case Study

 In the consumer electronics industry, product enclosures must not only look great but also be durable and functional.
 Recently, we helped a client manufacture a consumer electronics enclosure, guiding them through every step from design submission to selecting the best surface treatment.
-This case highlights how anodizing as a surface treatment impacted the appearance, durability, and cost of the final product while showcasing the differences between anodizing and other treatments.
+This case highlights how anodized as a surface treatment impacted the appearance, durability, and cost of the final product while showcasing the differences between anodizing and other treatments.

 1. Anodizing Overview